jaideng123/jaideng123.github.io/_posts/blogposts/2025-01-17-TheArtOfGluingThingsTogether.md

 Service Subsystems are also automatically exposed to Blueprints so you can also make them available for designers & artists!

-I would caution before you start rolling a service for something, peruse the [Official Unreal Documentation](https://dev.epicgames.com/documentation/en-us/unreal-engine/unreal-engine-5-5-documentation) to make sure it doesn't already exist.
-Unreal is the most mature widely-used game engine for a reason and it's better to lean on existing systems/plugins that.
+I would caution you before you start rolling a service for something: peruse the [Official Unreal Documentation](https://dev.epicgames.com/documentation/en-us/unreal-engine/unreal-engine-5-5-documentation) to make sure it doesn't already exist.
+Unreal is the most mature, widely-used game engine for a reason, and it's better to lean on existing systems/plugins whenever you can.

 I would **STRONGLY RECOMMEND AGAINST** rolling a custom C++ singleton for many reasons, chief among them being that they will be a huge hassle to keep in sync with the engine's lifecycle.
-For more detail see this [excellent write-up from benui](https://benui.ca/unreal/cpp-style-singletons/)
+For more detail, see this [excellent write-up from benui](https://benui.ca/unreal/cpp-style-singletons/)
 </details>

 ## Dependency Injection & Service Locators